rrcobb/backgammon/devlog.md

   - in theory, if our eval function can predict the winner with pretty high confidence, we could bail early from the rollout
 - should we limit the search space with the eval function? (only search promising nodes)

+Phfew!
+Got lots of MCTS running, it's a bit finicky.
+- there's tons of nodes and tree stuff in the code; it's... kinda  slow
+- it seems like it works! as in, at least it returns options
+- it's using a random evaluation function, which is definitely not great
+- and it's not choosing which nodes to initially explore carefully at all, no evaluation at that step
+- so, lots of room for improvement

+Required redoing the way a strategy works -- feels a bit hacky.
+Made an "appliedstrategy" type helper and a function to turn one into the other.
+Strategies are responsible for generating their own sets of valid moves, and returning the move and the next game state.
+Seems okay, but likely getting punished for the indirection unless the JIT truly is magical.

+Lots of parameters to explore tuning for making mcts good instead of bad.

+WOWOOOOWW adding a halfway decent evaluation function to the rollouts makes a huuuge difference to mcts.
+Like, it was bad before and now it's good.

+NOPE!
+I was reversing good and bad and also it was just nooping because I forgot to pass the parameters. :o

+MCTS is indeed kinda slow and kinda crappy, though it at least beats random.
+Still, lots to try to fix.

 ## neural net thoughts